-At the hearing, the Decision-Maker has the authority to hear and make determinations on all allegations of discrimination, harassment, and/or retaliation and may also hear and make determinations on any additional alleged policy violations that occurred in concert with the discrimination, harassment, and/or retaliation, even though those collateral allegations may not specifically fall within the Policy on Equal Opportunity, Harassment, and Nondiscrimination.
+At the hearing, the Decision-Maker has the authority to hear and make determinations on all allegations of discrimination, harassment, and/or retaliation and may also hear and make determinations on any additional alleged policy violations that have occurred in concert with the discrimination, harassment, and/or retaliation, even though those collateral allegations may not specifically fall within the interim policy on Equal Opportunity, Harassment, and Nondiscrimination.

-Participants at the hearing will include the Decision-Maker, the Investigator(s) who conducted the investigation, the parties, Advisors to the parties, any called witnesses, a hearing facilitator if needed, and anyone providing authorized accommodations or assistive services.
-The CDO & Senior Title IX Administrator or Title IX Co-coordinator may attend at the request of the Decision-Maker.
+Participants at the hearing will include the Decision-Maker, the hearing facilitator, the Investigator(s) who conducted the investigation, the parties, Advisors to the parties, any called witnesses, and anyone providing authorized accommodations or assistive services.
+The Title IX co-coordinator may attend at the request of the Decision-Maker.